 Written by: Natalia Brown

-Carbon capture and sequestration has been implemented by the federal and state governments as well as private institutions near high-volume emission sources, such as power generation and processing plants.
-In practice, these steps have been effective in reducing up to 90% of CO2 emissions.
+CCS has been implemented by federal and state governments and private industry near high-volume emission sources, such as energy generation and processing plants.
+These methods have been effective in reducing up to 90% of CO2 emissions!

-Although in some ways carbon capture and sequestration tech is clearly beneficial; it is worth noting that the process is complex, highly invasive, expensive, and not aligned with long-term sustainable development in its current applications.
-As such, scientific and policy researchers have been actively investigating avenues by which coordinated investment and action may be used to reduce carbon dioxide levels.
+That said, it is important to note that the process is complex, highly invasive, expensive, and not aligned with long-term sustainable development in its current applications.
+Scientists, economists, and legal scholars have been actively investigating different methods for federal investment to reduce carbon dioxide levels in a sustainable way.

 Carbon sinks are beneficial areas where more carbon dioxide is removed from the atmosphere than emitted.
-Among the most noteworthy, lauded carbon sinks are forest ecosystems.
+One great example is our forest ecosystems!
 Addressing highly irresponsible land use and forestry management has allowed for a 15% offset of greenhouse gas emissions, and this is only a scratch at the surface of what measures can be taken to reduce land and resource exploitation [EPA, 2010].

 Marine biologists have recently identified whales as the “carbon-capture titans of the animal world,” able to absorb an average of 33 tons of CO2 and significantly accelerate carbon cycling in the oceans throughout their lifetime.
-As such, increasing global whale populations is a tech-free, sustainable strategy for combating climate change [IMF, 2019].
+So, increasing global whale populations is a tech-free, sustainable strategy for combating climate change!
+[IMF, 2019]

-Part of the solution is rooted in the important correlation between thriving whale populations and phytoplankton production identified by scientists in recent years [IMF, 2019].
+Part of the solution is rooted in the important correlation between thriving whale populations and phytoplankton production identified by scientists in recent years.

 [Whale and Dolphin Conservation, 2020]